 Founded in June 2020

-I became a yoga practitioner for my own health, and a trained doula in order to navigate the spiritual and emotional transitions of dealing with trauma and personal growth.
+At this time II also became a yoga practitioner for my own health, and with my training as a doula, used these skills to navigate the spiritual and emotional transitions of dealing with trauma and personal growth.

 - Regenerative grief and self awareness workshops